Eccentricity dynamics of wide binaries -- I. The effect of Galactic tides: Evolution of an ensemble of binaries in an external tidal field

 Heuristically, $C_2$ is a global measure of how non-uniform the DF is, and is minimized by a completely uniform DF $f = $ constant.
 Furthermore, if we split $f(\bW, t)$ into an ``averaged'' part and a ``fluctuation'' (though at this stage we do not have to define what we are averaging over, or require the fluctuation to be small)

 then $C_2$ has the appealing property that it splits cleanly into a part that depends on $\overline{f}$ and a part that depends on $\delta f$:

 where

 Thus, one can think of the ensemble's evolution in terms of a ``$C_2$ budget'' which can be transferred from the averaged part of the DF into the fluctuations and vice versa, but must be conserved in total.
+It is for this reason that we choose to study $C_2$ as opposed to other invariants such as the entropy, which do not have this ``splitting'' property.